cyberholics/Codewars/README.md

 **This is a repo where I share codes and solutions to CodeWars problems I solve.**

-I have dedicated time to solve codewars problems consistenly to become a better python programmer
+I have dedicated time to solve [Codewars](https://www.codewars.com/users/cyberholics) problems consistently to become a better Python programmer